-Place 6 crumpet rings onto a Plancha or Baking Stone and divide the mix evenly.
+Place six crumpet rings onto the Plancha or Baking Stone and divide the mix evenly.
 Cook for approximately 10 minutes, then loosen with a knife or fish slice and cook the upturned side for 1 minute.
 Set aside.

 COOK YOUR SCRAMBLED EGGS